apples/scc/wrf/compile/compile.md

 host and the MICs.
 Compiling WRF for the host is required to run in normal mode (host only) or symmetric mode (across the host and the MICs).

+If you're on a NICS machine, load the HDF5-Parallel module and the NetCDF module.

 #2.0 Compiling WRF for the MICs

 ##2.1 Quick Steps